Out-of-equilibrium dynamics of quantum many-body systems with long-range interactions: Low-energy dynamics

 Apart \mpar{Fermi systems} for the aforementioned results, which explicitly refer to quadratic Fermi systems, the application of adiabatic perturbation theory to slow quenches close to quantum critical points predicts the scaling of the defect density to be in agreement with the classical Kibble-Zurek prediction

 which also leads to the scaling exponent $\theta=z\nu/(1+z\nu)$ for the residual energy\,\cite{polkovnikov2005universal}.
 Such prediction comes from the assumption that the scaling form of the critical propagator reproduces the equilibrium critical exponents.
-Since for $1d$ Fermi systems, one has $z\nu=1$, the perturbative argument yields $d\nu/(z\nu+1)=1/2z$ in agreement with the finite size scaling argument in Eq.\,\eqref{fss_kz_arg}.
+Since for Fermi systems in $d=1$ one has $z\nu=1$, the perturbative argument yields $d\nu/(z\nu+1)=1/2z$ in agreement with the finite size scaling argument in Eq.\,\eqref{fss_kz_arg}.
 Interestingly, long-range anisotropic interactions with different ranges depending on the type of coupling are known to violate the perturbative assumption\,\cite{defenu2019universal} even in the finite range case\,\cite{divakaran2009defect,deng2009anomalous,dziarmaga2010dynamics}.

 In summary, the applicability of the Kibble-Zurek result in quantum systems is supported by two main arguments.
 The finite size scaling argument reported in Eq.\,\eqref{fss_kz_arg} and the perturbative argument, which reproduces the traditional Kibble-Zurek scaling in Eq.\,\eqref{def_sc_kz}.
-Both the arguments coincide for local quantum many-body systems where the femionic quasi-particle description applies.
+Both arguments coincide for local quantum many-body systems where the femionic quasi-particle description applies.
 This is the case of the Ising Hamiltonian in Eq.\,\eqref{eq_H} with $\alpha\gg d+3$ as confirmed by the exact solution obtained at $\alpha=\infty$.

 First \mpar{ Fully-connected quantum Ising model} indications that the scaling of the defect density in the $\alpha=0$ Ising model did not follow the Kibble-Zurek prediction appeared in Ref.\,\cite{caneva2008adiabatic}.
-However, later investigations were found to obey the Kibble-Zurek mechanism, at least for slow ramps terminating at the critical point, i.e. $t\in [-1/\delta,0]$\,\cite{hwang2015quantum}.
+However, later investigations showed that the residual energy of the the $\alpha=0$ Ising model obeys the Kibble-Zurek mechanism, at least for slow ramps terminating at the critical point, i.e. $t\in [-1/\delta,0]$\,\cite{hwang2015quantum}.
 This apparent inconsistencies triggered more intensive numerical studies, which unveiled a complicated landscape where the adiabatic crossing of the equilibrium quantum critical point does not display any scaling with the ramp rate $\delta$, but rather featured a novel form of dynamical universality as a function of the scaled variable $\Lambda=N\,\delta $\,\cite{acevedo2014new}.

 \summary{In locally-interacting systems the Kibble-Zurek mechanism is supported by finite-size scaling and perturbative arguments, which however break down in presence of long-range interactions.}